I’m often asked about visualization and how best to focus or direct our thoughts…

 Emotion is pure power, and when combined with visualizing, it makes things happen a whole lot faster.
 Feel the emotions related to whatever it is you want.
 Feel the excitement, the joy, the pleasure, the victory, or whatever it is that will accompany your thoughts’ manifestation.

-Audience members often ask me what they should do if they are unable to see images in their mind’s eye.
+People often ask me what they should do if they are unable to see images in their mind’s eye.
 I tell them not to worry, as they’re perhaps even at an advantage.
 I tell them to drop the images entirely in exchange for clarity on the feelings they wish to feel.
 The more you can feel the joy, the faster the physical details of your life will fall into place yielding your manifestation.

 4. Don’t visualize more than once a day.